xeol-io/bumpgen/README.md

 - It also uses the AST to get type definitions for external methods to understand how to use new package versions
 - `bumpgen` then creates a _plan graph_ DAG to execute things in the correct order to handle propagating changes (ref: [arxiv 2309.12499](https://huggingface.co/papers/2309.12499))

+> [!NOTE]
-> `bumpgen` only supports typescript and tsx at the moment, but we're working on adding support for other strongly typed languages like C#, Java and Go
+> `bumpgen` only supports typescript and tsx at the moment, but we're working on adding support for other strongly typed languages.
+Hit the emoji button on our open issues
+> for [Java](https://github.com/xeol-io/bumpgen/issues/60), [golang](https://github.com/xeol-io/bumpgen/issues/59), [C#](https://github.com/xeol-io/bumpgen/issues/62) and [Python](https://github.com/xeol-io/bumpgen/issues/61) to request support.

 ## 🚀 Get Started